Oregon DMV Acknowledges Registering 302 Additional Voters Who Should Not Have Been on the Rolls

 Sunset Highway, aka U.S. Route 26.
 (Wesley Lapointe)

-The state’s motor-voter automatic registration system is more flawed than state officials admitted last month when they acknowledged the DMV erroneously registered 1,259 people to vote who were not citizens and were therefore ineligible to vote.
-(Officials say just nine of the 1,259 actually may have voted.)
+The state’s Motor Voter automatic registration system is more flawed than state officials admitted last month when they acknowledged the Oregon Department of Transportation’s Oregon Driver & Motor Vehicle Services erroneously added 1,259 noncitizens to voter rolls.
+(Officials say just nine of them actually may have voted.)

 Related: Oregon DMV Mistakenly Allowed a Total of 1,259 Noncitizens to be Placed on Voting Rolls

-On Thursday Oct.
-3, WW asked the Oregon Department of Transportation’s Oregon Driver & Motor Vehicle Services about the manual DMV uses to determine whether people who seek new drivers licenses or license renewals should be automatically added to the voter rolls, as Oregon’s Motor Voter Law allows.
+On Oct.
+3, WW asked the DMV about the manual it uses to determine whether people who seek new driver’s licenses or license renewals should be automatically added to the voter rolls, as Oregon’s Motor Voter Law allows.

 Specifically, WW asked about a section of the manual that deals with people born in U.S. Territories.